aws-samples/serverless-patterns/sfn-glue-sam/Readme.md

 * A Glue Job
 * IAM roles required to run the application.

+> [!NOTE]
+> This pattern uses a Python shell job (Python 3.9), which is the latest Python version available for Python shell jobs.
+If you need a newer Python version, consider other options described in [Migrate from AWS Glue Python shell jobs](https://docs.aws.amazon.com/glue/latest/dg/pyshell-migration.html).

 ## Download
 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository: